ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 title: Migrating an infrastructure to a new vDC
 routes:
     canonical: 'https://docs.ovh.com/gb/en/private-cloud/service-migration/'
-excerpt: Find out how to manage all aspects of migrating a PCC infrastructure to a vDC
+excerpt: Find out how to manage all aspects of migrating from one vDC to another vDC in the same PCC
 slug: service-migration-vdc
 section: Getting started
 order: 6